SchabrechtsK/SchabrechtsK.be/content/posts/2020-01-02-my-2019-personal-retrospective.md

 date: 2020-01-02T15:08:57+00:00
 url: /personal-development/my-2019-personal-retrospective/
 featured_image: /images/2020/personal-retrospective/hero.jpg
+serie: ["Retrospective"]
 categories:
   - Personal Development
-tags: ['Personal Development', 'Retrospective', '']
+tags: ['Personal Development', 'Retrospective']
 summary: "Around this time I always see a lot of people creating new posts about their previous year.
 In my quest for creating more content, I wanted to create that kind of post as well.
 But I wanted it to be different.
 So I'm doing a 2019 personal retrospective."

 ---